Lisa Aukland: Early life and education

 Lisa Aukland was born in 1958 in Bay Shore, New York.
 She has two sisters, one older and one younger.
-Her childhood was a typical military family and her parents were very strict.
+Her childhood was typical for a military family, and her parents were very strict.
 Her father was an officer in the Air Force so her family traveled around a lot and lived on military bases.
 Her family moved every couple of years to states such as New York, Georgia, Mississippi, Louisiana, and Virginia.
 Her family also lived in Germany during part of her childhood.

 Aukland learned how to make friends quickly.
 She joined teams on the military bases like football, softball, and bowling.
 Her dad coached them on their teams.
 Her mom was a stay-at-home mom for most of her younger years.
-She taught them how to sew, crochet, knit, cook, clean and garden.
+She taught them how to sew, crochet, knit, cook, clean, and garden.
 Her dad taught us how to use power tools and fix things, such as how to work on cars.
 She attended Kecoughtan High School and said she wasn't athletic in high school.

-Aukland attended the University of Maryland, Baltimore for a doctorate in pharmacy, which she graduated in 1999.
+Aukland attended the University of Maryland, Baltimore for a doctorate in pharmacy, which she graduated with in 1999.
 She attained a Bachelor of Science in pharmacy, magna cum laude at the Virginia Commonwealth University School of Medicine and an associate in science summa cum Laude at Thomas Nelson Community College.